 - After that, the foreign spouse will get a temporary green card (if 2 years have not passed since the marriage).
 In 2 years, she will be able to apply for a 10-year Green card.
-If 2 years have passed, she'll get a 10-year Green card right away, without a conditional Green card.
-Please, remember that the answer to the question “how long does it take to get Green card after marrying US citizen” depends on a lot of factors, particularly on processing time—and there can be serious delays due to the situation.
+If 2 years have passed, your foreign mail order wife gets a 10-year Green card right away, without a conditional Green card.
+Please, remember that the answer to the question “how long does it take to get a Green card after marrying a US citizen” depends on a lot of factors, particularly on processing time—and there can be serious delays due to the situation.
 In 2019, the answer would probably be around 14-28 months.
 In 2021, it can be anything from 14 to 36 months.

 Are mail order brides illegal?
 No. Although mail-order marriages are a somewhat controversial topic in our society, from a legal point of view, men are completely free to marry foreign women, whether in their home country or after bringing them to the US.
 When done right, marriage to a mail order bride is 100% legal, safe, and able to give you a lifetime of happiness.

 Yes.
 It's totally legal to date, meet, and marry mail order brides.
 Mail order brides platforms (which are essentially international dating websites) are totally legal, too, as well as the United States marriage agencies.
 American men can meet European, Latin, and Asian brides through mail order brides websites and mail order bride agencies without breaking the law.
 What's more, you can marry a mail order bride in her country or get her to the US and marry her here - in both cases, she'll be able to become a US permanent resident.